 In order to promote the interests and well-being of our patients, Orlando Health recognizes your rights while you are receiving medical care.
 We trust that you will respect Orlando Health’s right to expect certain behavior of you while you are a patient at our facility.
-The following is a summary of your rights and responsibilities in accordance with the Florida Patient Bill of Rights and federal regulations.
+The following is a summary of your rights and responsibilities in accordance with the Florida Patient’s Bill of Rights and Federal Regulations.

 - be treated with courtesy and respect, with appreciation of your individual dignity and with protection of your need for privacy.

 - a prompt and reasonable response to questions and requests.

 - know who is providing medical services and who is responsible for your care.